winderslide51/copilot-rest-python/docs/002-data-and-services.md

 2. Ask the following question in the chat
    - _Using the following data, create a JSON Array, with the fields Size, vCPU and Memory.
 Put the field name in lowercase.
 The Memory field should be a number without unit (since the default is GiB_
-   - Paste the content from Wikipedia in the chat
+   - Paste the content from MS.com in the chat
    - This should generate a new JSON array